-George L. Lindemann and Thomas N. McCarter, III, or any of them, each with the power of substitution, are hereby authorized to represent and vote the shares of the undersigned, with all the powers which the undersigned would possess if personally present, at the Special Meeting of Stockholders of Southern Union Company to be held on December 9, 2011 at 11:00 a.m. local time, at the Metropolitan Club, One East 60th Street, New York, New York 10022 or at any adjournment or postponement thereof upon the matters described in the accompanying Notice of Special Meeting of Stockholders and proxy statement / prospectus, dated October 27, 2011, and upon such other matters as may properly come before the Special Meeting and any adjournment or postponement thereof.
+George L. Lindemann and Thomas N. McCarter, III, or any of them, each with the power of substitution, are hereby authorized to represent and vote the shares of the undersigned, with all the powers which the undersigned would possess if personally present, at the Special Meeting of Stockholders of Southern Union Company to be held on local time, at or at any adjournment or postponement thereof upon the matters described in the accompanying Notice of Special Meeting of Stockholders and proxy statement / prospectus, dated , 2011, and upon such other matters as may properly come before the Special Meeting and any adjournment or postponement thereof.